viam-devrel/viamcodelabs/site/viamguides/src/pi-ai-hat/pi-ai-hat.md

 - Model out a smart city control system by connecting [red, yellow, and green LEDs](https://codelabs.viam.com/guide/led-blink/index.html?index=..%2F..index#0) to the Pi for simulated traffic light control.
 - Make your smart home even smarter by [integrating with Home Assistant](https://codelabs.viam.com/guide/home-assistant/index.html?index=..%2F..index#0)
 - Put it on a rover and [make it mobile](https://codelabs.viam.com/guide/drive-rover-ts/index.html?index=..%2F..index#0)

+The default [YOLO-based models](https://www.viam.com/post/guide-yolo-model-real-time-object-detection-with-examples) can do more than detect traffic!
+You can find the full list of identifiable objects included in the module repo: [https://github.com/HipsterBrown/viam-pi-hailo-ml/](https://github.com/HipsterBrown/viam-pi-hailo-ml/blob/main/assets/coco.txt)

+If none of those items suit your project requirements, you can explore the full suite of model types in the [Hailo Model Zoo](https://github.com/hailo-ai/hailo_model_zoo/blob/master/docs/PUBLIC_MODELS.rst) or [retrain a model](https://github.com/hailo-ai/hailo_model_zoo/blob/master/training/yolov8/README.rst) on a custom dataset.

 In addition to the project ideas mentioned above, consider other ways to continue your journey with Viam.